Sunil777/docker-compose-mongo-primary-secondry/README.md

-# This repo demonstrates how to setup a Mongo primary secondary docker-compose and the official mysql docker image.
+# This repo demonstrates how to setup a Mongo primary secondary docker-compose and the official Mongo docker image.

 ## How to use